 Which Email Subject Lines are the Best?

-First, show benefits in the first two words.
+As a general rule, show your readers a clear benefit in the first two words.
 Stay away from hard sales pitches, and include something that invites action or curiosity:

 • Simple Email Change Boosts Sales 55%